aittiphon123/lineage2/README.md

 ### What We Do to Stay Legal

-1. **Code Audits:** Regular reviews to ensure no proprietary code in our repository
+1. **Code Audits:** Regular reviews to ensure no proprietary code in our repository.
-2. **No Asset Distribution:** Strict policy against distributing copyrighted assets
+2. **No Asset Distribution:** Strict policy against distributing copyrighted assets.
-3. **Educational Focus:** Emphasizing research, education and preservation
+3. **Educational Focus:** Emphasizing research, education and preservation.
-4. **Transparency:** Fully open-source with public development
+4. **Transparency:** Fully open-source with public development.
-5. **Responsive:** We address legitimate legal concerns promptly
+5. **Responsive:** We address legitimate legal concerns promptly.
-6. **Clean-Room Documentation:** We maintain records of our development process
+6. **Clean-Room Documentation:** We maintain records of our development process.

 ### Community Standards

 We expect all contributors and users to:
-- Never distribute copyrighted game assets
+- Never distribute copyrighted game assets.
-- Respect intellectual property rights
+- Respect intellectual property rights.
-- Use the software responsibly and legally
+- Use the software responsibly and legally.
-- Report any compliance concerns
+- Report any compliance concerns.
-- Contribute in good faith
+- Contribute in good faith.

 ---